silverstripe/cwp/docs/en/03_How_tos/caching.md

 # Caching your website

 This page describes the three types of caching that can readily be used on Common Web Platform.
+For tips about where to apply your caching, please see our [Performance Guide section on caching](http://www.cwp.govt.nz/developer-docs/en/performance_guide/caching).

 **Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the instances.